zoeye859/Wide-field-Nfacet/README.md

 # Wide-field-Nfacet
 Jupyter notebooks to demonstrate two wide field imaging algorithms: N-Faceting and the improved W-stacking

-For the improved W-stacking method:
+## 1. Improved W-stacking method:

-please refer to *W-stacking-improved Optimised (works for both odd and even W).ipynb*
+Please refer to *W-stacking-improved Optimised (works for both odd and even W).ipynb*

+The *W-stacking-improved Optimised* series jupyter notebooks are ready for you to try out.
+You can even exchange the gridding function as you like.

+The default gridding function used is still our least-misfit gridding function.
+See paper https://doi.org/10.1093/mnras/stz2970 and Github repo https://github.com/SzeMengTan/OptimalGridding for reference.

+## 2. N-Faceting method:

+The paper and codes are on the way.

 ## Contact